MartaKliuchnik/alias-game/README.md

 - **Authentication & Authorization:** JWT (JSON Web Token) is used to keep sessions secure.
 When a user logs in, a unique JWT is created, allowing only authenticated users to access specific features;

-- **Data Encryption:** Passwords are securely hashed using bcrypt before being stored in the database.
-This ensures that even if the database is compromised, passwords remain safe;
+- **Data Encryption:** Passwords are securely hashed using bcrypt along with a salt to enhance security.
+A salt is a random value added to the password before hashing, making it resistant to rainbow table attacks.
+This ensures that even if two users have the same password, their hashes will differ.
+During authentication, only the hashed password is compared with the stored hash, never the plain text version.

 - **Input Validation & Sanitization:** All user input is validated with specific rules using DTO (Data Transfer Object) validation to prevent NoSQL injection attacks.
 Global validation only allows expected properties;

+- **CORS (Cross-Origin Resource Sharing)**:
+  CORS policies are enabled to restrict which domains can access server resources.
+This mitigates Cross-Origin attacks, allowing only trusted origins to interact with the API;

+- **Helmet for HTTP Header Security**:
+  The Helmet middleware is used to configure HTTP headers.
+It prevents vulnerabilities such as clickjacking, MIME sniffing, and reduces the risk of cross-site scripting attacks by setting appropriate security-related headers.

+- **Rate Limiting**:
+  To mitigate brute-force attacks and prevent DDoS (Distributed Denial of Service) attacks, a Rate Limiting strategy is implemented.
+The server limits the number of requests from a single IP address in a given time frame, blocking abusive behavior.

 - **Database Security:** Safeguards against NoSQL injection are implemented by sanitizing all input queries and performing validation checks.
 ParseObjectIdPipe is used to ensure only valid MongoDB ObjectId values are processed;